$412,383Average Value$236Average Price per Sq Ft4Homes For Sale

 Providence Public Schools prioritize athletics

-Providence Public Schools serve the Manton area for education.
-Nearby options include Pleasant View Elementary School and Nathaniel Green Middle, both given overall C-ratings from Niche, and Mt.
-Pleasant High School, with a C-minus rating.
+Providence Public Schools serves the Manton area for education, and the district gets an overall grade of C from Niche.
+Nearby options include Pleasant View Elementary School and Nathaniel Green Middle, both given C-ratings, and Mount Pleasant High School, with a C-minus.
 Mount Pleasant High ranks as the No. 33 best high school for athletics in the district, and in 2023 the boys' soccer team took home their first Division IV championship title since the program was founded in 1970.

 Quality education thrives at Pleasant View Elementary School, an academic haven in Manton.